solar energy system

 The current wave of interest in may provide serious opportunities for electrical contractors.

-This is how electrical contractors can branch out into contracting or installation and the challenges they’re likely to face along the way.
+This is how electrical contractors can branch out into contracting or solar installation and the challenges they’re likely to face along the way.

 Research and Training